Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 G-computation marginalizes the conditional estimates by separating the regression modeling outlined in subsection \ref{subsec33} from the estimation of the marginal treatment effect for $A$ vs.~$C$.
 Firstly, a regression model of the observed outcome $\boldsymbol{y}$ on the covariates $\boldsymbol{x}$ and treatment $\boldsymbol{z}$ is fitted to the $AC$ IPD:

-Again, $\mu_n$ is the expected outcome of subject $n$ on the natural outcome scale, $g(\cdot)$ is an appropriate link function, $\beta_0$ is the intercept, $\boldsymbol{\beta_1}$ is a vector of regression coefficients for the prognostic variables, $\boldsymbol{\beta_2}$ is a vector of interaction coefficients for the effect modifiers and $\beta_z$ represents a conditional $A$ vs.~$C$ treatment effect.
-Contrary to Equation \ref{eqn2}, this regression model is not centered on the mean $BC$ covariates for reasons we shall explain shortly.
-In the context of G-computation, the regression model in Equation \ref{eqn3} is often called the ``Q-model''.
+In the context of G-computation, this regression model is often called the ``Q-model''.
+Contrary to Equation \ref{eqn2}, it is not centered on the mean $BC$ covariates for reasons we shall explain shortly.

-Having fitted the Q-model, the regression model coefficients are treated as nuisance parameters.
+Having fitted the Q-model, the regression coefficients are treated as nuisance parameters.
 The parameters are applied to the simulated covariates $\boldsymbol{x^*}$ to predict hypothetical outcomes for each subject under both possible treatments.
 Namely, a pair of predicted outcomes, also called \textit{potential} outcomes,\cite{imbens2015causal} under $A$ and under $C$, is generated for each subject.
-Because G-computation has been developed within the counterfactual framework for causal inference,\cite{robins1986new} we refer to these outcomes as counterfactual outcomes.
-In this article, these are known as counterfactual to denote what outcomes might have been observed had subjects in a different population, in which the $A$ vs.~$C$ trial was not conducted, received treatment.